 John Polk Correctional Facility

 Attn: (Inmate’s Name and Booking Number)

 Deposits can be made to an inmate's account by mail.

 No money or deposits will be taken by any staff member.

 Moneys orders will be accepted by mail, but do not send cash!

 Make money orders out to the inmate's name and please include the inmate’s Booking ID number besides his/her name.
 Social security income checks, foreign drafts, personal checks, cashier’s check or business checks will NOT be accepted.

 Deposits may be made in the Control III Lobby Area by utilizing the deposit envelopes available at the front window.

-Place the completed money order in the completed envelope and drop the envelope in the Safe, which is located in the lobby area.
+Place the completed money order or cashiers check in the completed envelope and drop the envelope in the Safe, which is located in the lobby area.